errazudin/centralized-logging/README.md

 2. Customize Logstash filters (if needed) in roles/logstash/templates/filters_log2redis.conf.j2

-3. Setup (if needed) Elasticsearch and Logstash version in vars/default.yml (Logstash 1.2.2 works with Elasticsearch 0.90.3)

-4. Add your custom domain in /etc/hosts.
+3. Add your custom domain in /etc/hosts on your local box.
 Example: 11.11.11.11 logger

 ### Variables